 Although this can be rare, infections in the clavicle area should be taken seriously and result in the collarbone appearing swollen.
 Infections in this area usually affect both of the clavicles plus the surrounding tissues and organs such as the lungs.

 Q: What are they symptoms of an infection?

-A: Symptoms for having an infected collarbone include fever, pain, swelling, redness, and warming.
+A: Symptoms of having an infected collarbone include fever, pain, swelling, redness, and warming.

 Bone cancer is not common in the clavicle area, but should never be ruled out.
-The cancer could be formed in the collarbone, or could’ve spread from another site, such as the lungs.
-Although this is rare, this is still important because majority of these instances are malignant.
+Cancer could be formed in the collarbone or could’ve spread from another site, such as the lungs.
+Although this is rare, this is still important because the majority of these instances are malignant.